salsifis/vim-transpose/README.markdown

 the following restrictions:

 1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in oduct, an acknowledgment in the product documentation would be appreciated is not required.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

 2. Altered source versions must be plainly marked as such, and must not be